manasab123/Anti-Ragging/README.md

    ```bash
    mvn spring-boot:run
    ```
-   or open then file from intellij and run from main folder
+   or open then file from intellij and run from main folder "AntiraggingApplication.java"

 ---